- Program Requirements

-You are cordially invited to the Graduate Students Orientation Week organized by the Student Academic Success Service (SASS) in collaboration with the Office of the Vice-Provost, Graduate and Postdoctoral Studies.
+You are cordially invited to the Graduate Research Students Orientation Week organized by the Student Academic Success Service (SASS) in collaboration with the Office of the Vice-Provost, Graduate and Postdoctoral Studies.
 Various activities are also organized by the Graduate Students Association (GSAÉD).

 Conditions of Enrolment

 You may be subject to conditions of enrolment (indicated on your Certificate of Admission) that must be satisfied prior to enrolment.
 We urge you to do so promptly to avoid any delays and related late enrolment fees.

 Please consult the University of Ottawa Website for complete details about tuition fees.

 The enrolment deadline (including payment of tuition fees) is Septembre 22, 2016, after which a charge of $35 plus $10 per day will apply, up to a maximum of $100.
 If tuition fees are paid after the first week of September, an administration fee of $50 will also be charged.
 Payment may be made through online banking, in cash or with a cheque via InfoService.
 Please allow between 3 to 10 working days, depending on the method of payment used, for confirmation of your payment in your uoZone student account.

 All students must have medical and dental coverage.
 Only students who have provided proof of insurance under another plan will be entitled to a refund of the premium charged to their account.
 To be exempted, please contact the Graduate Students' Association (GSAÉD) and provide proof of coverage.

 The University Health Insurance Plan (UHIP) is mandatory for all international students.
 For more information, click here.